semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

 Note that this operation will generate the datasets in the directory: "[../../entity/my_converted_datasets](../../entity/my_converted_datasets)" with a size of about 1GB.
 The script calls three other bash scripts that generate JSONLINES, BIO and UIE data respectively.
-Each of them can be called alone:
+Each of them can be called in isolation:

 ```
 cd jsonlines-conversion-scripts && bash create_all_jsonline_datasets.bash